Household Employer Responsibilities: Nanny Taxes and Payroll

 Pay Federal & State Income Taxes

-You must pay federal and state unemployment insurances as an additional cost to the employee’s gross wages.
-As an employer, you pay these taxes on a preset amount of each of your employees’ annual wages.
+Household employers are required to pay federal and state unemployment taxes.
+You will pay these taxes on a preset amount of your employee’s annual wages.
 The IRS and some states require you to treat non-cash benefits, like meals and lodging, as wages subject to this nanny tax.

 Check State Requirements for Workers' Compensation & Disability

-Some states require that you carry a workers compensation and/or disability policy if you employ someone on a full-time basis.
-Contact GTM Employment Benefits at (888) 432-7972 ext 7213 about coverage in your state.
+Some states require that you carry a workers compensation and/or disability policy if you employ someone to work in your home.
+Contact GTM Payroll Services at (800) 929-9213 ext 7213 about obtaining workers’ compensation coverage.

 Use Dependent Care Assistance & Tax Credits

-You can pay your household employee with pre-tax funds through a Dependent Care Assistance Plan (DCAP), a tax-exempt fund, which your employer would offer as a benefit.
-This plan allows you to qualify up to $ 5,000 of your annual salary federal and state income tax-free.
-Contact your human resources office for details.
-You can claim the Child and Dependent Care Tax Credit on your federal income tax return if you are not taking advantage of a DCAP.
+You can pay your household employee with pre-tax funds through a Dependent Care FSA, which your employer would offer as a benefit.
+This plan allows you to contribute up to $5,000 of your wages to the account reducing the amount of your pay that is subject to federal and state income taxes.
+Contact your human resources department for details.
+You can also claim your nanny’s wages as part of the Child and Dependent Care Tax Credit on your federal income tax return.

 *The information contained within is designed to give the user general guidelines on the subject of household employment taxes.
 Tax laws can vary considerably from different taxpayers based on the circumstances and the state of residency.
-This information is not designed to serve as legal, accounting or tax advice.
-GTM encourages you to consult with a competent tax advisor concerning specific matters before making any decisions.
-GTM does not accept any responsibility for positions taken by taxpayers for any interpretations on the information found within.
+This information is not designed to serve as legal, accounting, or tax advice.
+GTM Payroll Services encourages you to consult with a competent tax advisor concerning specific matters before making any decisions.
+GTM Payroll Services does not accept any responsibility for positions taken by taxpayers for any interpretations of the information found within.